L3gomancer/EmojiHoover/README.md

 `<h2 class="char-title">Lion (U+1F981)</h2>`
 The emoji name had a unique class `.char-title`
 `let title = document.querySelector('.char-title').innerHTML`
-But I wanted to remove the text in parenthesis so made `trimtitle()`.
+But I wanted to remove the text in parenthesis so I made `trimtitle()`.
 This regex deletes either a newline, or a space followed immediately by an open bracket and then anything after that
 `x.replace(/\n| \(.*/gm, '')`

 #### HTML decimal code